parsiya/parsiya.net/content/post/2021/2021-10-24-semgrep-autofix/index.markdown

 {{< imgcap title="First fix applied" src="01-sys-exit.png" >}}

-As you can see metavariables in `fix` are replaced by their values.
+Metavariables in `fix` are replaced by their values.
 This is very useful.

 ### Java - CBC Padding Oracle
 `fix` shines when we are catching and replacing a string.
 Look at the